What is the Difference Between Medical Billing and Medical Coding?

 - Healthcare Common Procedure Coding System (HCPCS) – These codes are used to designate procedures covered by Medicaid and Medicare.

 - International Classification of Diseases (ICD-9) – This is a set of codes to identify diseases

 Medical coding professionals must be proficient in all coding processes.
 Medical Billers and Coders work together to facilitate accurate claims which will allow for expedited claim payments.

 Medical facilities combine the two roles of billing and coding into one position.
 Being proficient in both will make you more employable by many types of businesses.

 What Training is Required?

-There are many options for training to become a medical coder or biller.
-Most employers require a high school diploma and certification for each billing and coding as a bare minimum.
-The applicants who are successful more often are those that have a more robust education in both coding and billing.
-Pittsburgh Career Institute offers a medical billing and coding program that is designed to give you the advantage you need to pursue this career!
+Most employers require a high school diploma and certification for both billing and coding.
+The successful applicants are often those that have a more intensive education in both coding and billing.
+Pittsburgh Career Institute offers a Medical Billing and Coding program that is designed to give you the advantage you need to pursue this career!